Categories

 Purge commands let you empty the cache.

-• wp varnish purge – Flush the cache for your front page
+• wp varnish purge --all – Explicitly flush the entire site cache

-• wp varnish purge [<url>] – Flush the cache for one URL
+• wp varnish purge <url> --url-only – Flush cache for only the exact URL specified (no wildcard)

 Debug